List-antimagic labeling of vertex-weighted graphs: Introduction

 \section{Introduction}

 In this paper we consider simple, finite graphs.
-In a labeling of a graph $G$, we define the \emph{vertex sum} at a vertex $v$ to be the sum of labels of edges incident to $v$.
-A graph $G$ is \emph{antimagic} if there exists a bijective edge labeling from $E(G)$ to $\{1,\dotsc,|E(G)|\}$ such that the vertex sums are pairwise distinct.
-This concept was first introduced by Hartsfield and Ringle in \cite{HR90}.
-Excluding $K_2$, they prove that cycles, paths, complete graphs, and wheels are antimagic and they make the following conjecture. \begin{conj}[\cite{HR90}] Every simple connected graph other than $K_2$ is antimagic. \end{conj} The most significant work toward proving this conjecture is by Alon et al. \cite{AKLRY04} who prove that there is an absolute constant $C$ such that every graph with $n$ vertices and minimum degree at least $C\log{n}$ is antimagic.
-They also prove that a graph $G$ on $n$ vertices is antimagic if $n\geq4$ and $\Delta(G)\geq n-2$.
-Later, Yilma \cite{Y13} improved this condition from $n-2$ to $n-3$ when $n\geq9$.
+In an edge-labeling of a graph $G$, we define the \textit{vertex sum} at a vertex $v$ to be the sum of labels of edges incident to $v$.
+A graph $G$ is \textit{antimagic} if there exists a bijective edge labeling from $E(G)$ to $\{1,\dotsc,|E(G)|\}$ such that the vertex sums are pairwise distinct.

+The concept of antimagic graphs was first introduced by Hartsfield and Ringel in \cite{HR90}.
+Excluding $K_2$, they proved that cycles, paths, complete graphs, and wheels are antimagic and they made the following conjecture: \begin{conj}[\cite{HR90}] Every simple connected graph other than $K_2$ is antimagic. \end{conj}

+More than 25 years later, this conjecture remains open.
+Progress has been made for various minimum, maximum, and average degree conditions and for regular graphs.
+Alon et al. \cite{AKLRY04} proved that there is a constant $C$ such that every graph with $n$ vertices and minimum degree at least $C\log{n}$ is antimagic.
+They also proved that a graph $G$ on $n$ vertices is antimagic if $n\geq4$ and $\Delta(G)\geq n-2$.
+Yilma \cite{Y13} improved this bound from $n-2$ to $n-3$ for $n\geq9$.
+Later, Eccles \cite{E15} proved the conjecture for graphs with average degree at least 4182.
+Further developments have focused on regular graphs, Cranston et al. \cite{CLZ15} proved that $k$-regular graphs are antimagic, when $k$ is odd $k\geq3$.
+This was followed by B\'{e}rczi et al. \cite{BBV15} and Chang et al. \cite{CLPZ16} proving that $k$-regular graphs are antimagic, when $k$ is even and $k\geq4$.
+Following partial results of Deng and Li \cite{DL19} and Lozano et al. \cite{LMS19}, Lozano et al. \cite{LMST21} proved that all caterpillars are antimagic.

-Toward answering Conjecture \ref{conj:AM}, it is helpful to see how close graph classes are to being antimagic.
-Several notions have been considered as either a measure of closeness to being antimagic or a variation thereof.
+Due to the elusiveness of the original conjecture, several notions have been considered as either a measure of closeness to being antimagic or a variation thereof.
+We direct the interested reader to Gallian's dynamic survey of graph labeling \cite{G13} for a more thorough discussion.